Life As a Transportation Attendant

 - Chair Lift Operator

-In 2016, there was an estimated number of 18,500 jobs in the United States for Transportation Attendant.
+There were about 18,500 jobs for Transportation Attendant in 2016 (in the United States).
 New jobs are being produced at a rate of 8.1% which is above the national average.
 The Bureau of Labor Statistics predicts 1,500 new jobs for Transportation Attendant by 2026.
-Due to new job openings and attrition, there will be an average of 2,700 job openings in this field each year.
+The BLS estimates 2,700 yearly job openings in this field.

 The states with the most job growth for Transportation Attendant are Washington, Michigan, and Nevada.
 Watch out if you plan on working in New Jersey, Tennessee, or South Carolina.
 These states have the worst job growth for this type of profession.